benihime91/retinanet_pet_detector/README.md

 # retinanet_pet_detector
 Using a `Retinanet` to detect `cats & dogs`.

-> Create a `PetDetector` which can detect the `faces` of cats & dogs in Images using my [Implementation of Retinanet](https://github.com/benihime91/pytorch_retinanet).
+Create a `PetDetector` which can detect the `faces` of cats & dogs in Images using my implementation of [Retinanet](https://github.com/benihime91/pytorch_retinanet).

 ## Dataset used :
 `The Oxford-IIIT Pet Dataset` which can be found here [dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/)